M-ZubairAhmed/mattermost-plugin-netlify/proposal.md

 Get notified when build is starts, fails or succeeds.

 #### :bell: Form Notifications
-Netlify form enabled sites can notify when there are new form submissions
+Netlify form enabled sites can notify when there are new form submissions.

 ## Development approach :wrench:
 Bot will be developed on Mattermost platform via [Mattermost Plugin](https://developers.mattermost.com/extend/plugins/).
 API's of Netlify will be integrated by [Netlify Go API Client](https://github.com/netlify/open-api#go-client)